kdy0820/kdy0820/README.md

 ---

-I'm Keith, a second-year student at the UBC Sauder working towards an marketing analyst role in the tech industry.
+I'm Keith, a second-year student at UBC Sauder working towards a marketing analyst role in the tech industry.

-My interest in understanding human behavior has propelled me to bridge the gap between raw data and strategic storytelling, transforming datasets into actionable business insights.
+My interest in understanding human behavior is at the core of what I do, and it has since propelled me to bridge the gap between raw data and strategic storytelling, transforming datasets into actionable business insights.

 By combining a technical foundation in Python, SQL, and Excel with the executive-level visualization capabilities of Tableau, I seek to uncover the "why" behind consumer trends and ultimately provide value to stakeholders.